lukesonnet/KRLS/README.md

 ### Troubleshooting installation

 This version uses `Rcpp` extensively for speed reasons.
-These means you need to have the write compilers on your machine.
+These means you need to have the right compilers on your machine.

 #### Windows
 If you are on Windows, you will need to install [RTools](https://cran.r-project.org/bin/windows/Rtools/) if you haven't already.
 If you still are having difficulty with installing and it says that the compilation failed, try installing it without support for multiple architectures: